joeb-brfc/v2-PDC-World-darts-championship/README.md

 ## 5.2 Test Summary Documentation

-All testing was documented manually during development.
+All testing was documented manually after development.
 Below is a summary of what passed:

 | Feature                             | Tested Device/Browser       | Status      |
 |-------------------------------------|-----------------------------|-------------|